filipeborato/Split/README.md

 The Split project is coupled to a plugin I created with the name Boratio, in C++ with Juce Framework, and it's a github project called CompressorAndSplit

-### THIS IS MY SERVER AND HE HOSTED MY NEURAL NETWORK
+### THIS IS MY SERVER AND HE HOSTED THE SPLEETER NEURAL NETWORK
 this project is a neural network that removes or separates the voice between the instruments